Towards a Rigorous Evaluation of Time-series Anomaly Detection: Conclusion

 \section{Conclusion}

 In this paper, we showed for the first time that applying \texttt{PA}~can severely overestimate a TAD model's capability, which may not reflect the true modeling performance.
-Our experimental results show that randomly predicted anomaly scores may yield state-of-the-art results.
-We also proposed a new baseline for TAD and showed that only a few methods have achieved significant advancement.
-To mitigate overestimation \texttt{PA}, we propose a new protocol called \texttt{PA\%K}.
-Finally, we suggest several directions for rigorous evaluation of future TAD methods, including baseline selection and reduction of TAD threshold dependence.
+We also proposed a new baseline for TAD and showed that only a few methods have achieved significant advancement in this regard.
+To mitigate overestimation of \texttt{PA}, we proposed a new \texttt{PA\%K}~protocol that can be applied with existing metrics.
+Finally, we suggest several directions for rigorous evaluation of TAD methods, including baseline selection.
 We expect that our research help clarify the potential of current TAD methods and lead the improvement of TAD in the future.